Overview of Implant Placement

 The Surgical Procedure – Day of Surgery

-Implant placement tends to be a very quick, gentle procedure.
+After much planning behind the scenes, implant placement tends to be a very quick, gentle procedure.
 The procedure to place a dental implant takes 10 to 20 minutes for one implant and 30 to 60 minutes for multiple implants.
 The number of appointments and time required, vary from patient to patient.